AIHubDocs/en/assets/Extra/Glossary.md

 - Vocal lines that contribute to the sound of the lead vocals in a song.

 ***
 ###### ‎
+### :icon-chevron-down:Bit depth
+- In the field of digital audio, it defines the dynamic range of each sample.

+- This determines the difference between the quietest & loudest sound.

+- Basically, higher bit depths represent more accurately the loudness of an audio.

+***
+###### ‎
+### :icon-chevron-down:Bitrate
+- The amount of data processed per certain unit of time, usually in kilobits per second (KBPS).

+- Higher bitrate equals a higher quality.

+- You can think of it as video resolution (240, 480, 1080, etc.).

+***
+###### ‎
 ### :icon-chevron-down:Checkpoints

 - In RVC, these are files of a model that generate over the course of training, that can be very useful.
 ‎